DanOlson/beer_list/README.md

 # See your registered establishments
 BeerList.establishments

+# Get the beer lists at your registered establishments.
-# Array of BeerList::List objects
+# as an array of BeerList::List objects
 BeerList.lists

 # As a hash